Alcantor/LotusECU-T4e/README.md

 the EEPROM from 0x7C0 to 0x7E0 with zeros, as an unprogrammed ECU would be.

 In the T6, the car model is stored in the coding area from 0x01C020 to 0x01C040

+## Updating the safety CPU (DTC P2107)

+For the safety of the drive-by-wire throttle a second processor is involved.

+The T4e bootloader will update this processor if the following conditions are met:

+ - String "HC08CODE" at 0x021FE0
+ - Value 0xAAAAAAAA at 0x021FE8
+ - Pointer to 9kb firmware at 0x021FEC

+Once the update is successfully completed, the 0xAAAAAAAA will be changed to 0x22222222.
+The process is very similar for the T6 ECU, but at address 0x040080.

 ## The Lotus ECU in other cars